logger

 Specifies a structured data element ID for an RFC 5424 message

-tive and uniquely identifies the type and purpose of the ele-
+identifies the type and purpose of the element.
+The same ID must

-ment.
-The same ID must not exist more than once in a message.
+not exist more than once in a message.
+The @digits part is required

-The @digits part is required for user-defined non-standardized
+for user-defined non-standardized IDs.

 logger currently generates the timeQuality standardized element

-parameters sequenceId, sysUpTime and language).
-These element
+sequenceId, sysUpTime and language).
+These element IDs may be

-IDs may be specified without the @digits suffix.
+specified without the @digits suffix.

---sd-param name="value"
+--sd-param name=value

 Specifies a structured data element parameter, a name and value